You're wondering what lenses can a Canon T3i use

 That leaves you with the one that sellers package with the Rebel t3i the most, the EF-S 18-135m f/3.5-5.6 IS II.

-This is a very easy lens to carry on your T3i despite its 250mm length.
+The Canon EF-S 55-250mm f/4.0-5.6 is II is a very easy lens to carry on your T3i despite its 250mm length.
 It only weighs a little over 3/4 pound.
+This is a great choice if you want a lens to pair along with the 18-55mm kit lens

-You can get remarkable close to a distance of less than a yard to get in close and personal with the appropriate subject.
+You can get remarkably close to a distance of less than a yard to get in close and personal with the appropriate subject.

 The image stabilization is rated at three and a half f-stops.